kreteshq/kretes/README.md

 [TypeScript](https://www.typescriptlang.org/).
 It also comes with a convenient command toolkit (CLI) which wraps over `npm scripts`

+As a secondary goal, Huncwot tries to minimize the dependencies.
+It uses external packages only if absolutely necessary (e.g. security, OS abstractions etc).

 ### :gear: Server-side / Backend

 * Huncwot is as a replacement for Express & Koa to build server-side applications.